alexh/umi-vs-code-theme/README.md

 - Restart VSCode after making changes
 - Reduce static opacity if effect is too strong

-### Performance
-The TV static effect is optimized for minimal performance impact:
-- Uses CSS animations instead of JavaScript
-- Very low opacity to maintain readability
-- Lightweight gradient-based approach

-## Contributing

-This theme is inspired by the utility energy solutions design system.
-If you'd like to contribute improvements:

-1. Modify the theme colors in `themes/Utility Materials-color-theme.json`
-2. Update the CSS effects in `tv-static.css`
-3. Test thoroughly across different file types
-4. Submit your changes

 ## License

 MIT License - Feel free to modify and distribute.